ReFusion: A Diffusion Large Language Model with Parallel Autoregressive Decoding: Case Study

 \subsection{Step-by-Step Visualization of Inference}

 In order to facilitate the understanding of our inference method, we show a step-by-step decoding process in Figure~\ref{fig:decode_case}.
-Specifically, our inference process progressively generates the response through an iterative ``plan-and-infill'' mechanism.
+Specifically, our inference process progressively generates the response through an iterative ``select-and-infill'' mechanism.

 The model maintains standard token-wise causal attention throughout the entire process.
-Each decoding iteration operates as a two-stage cycle: First, the planning stage predicts drafts for all masked slots in parallel and selects a subset of high-quality slots based on confidence scores.
+Each decoding iteration operates as a two-stage cycle: First, the selection stage predicts drafts for all masked slots in parallel and selects a subset of high-quality slots based on confidence scores.
 Second, the infilling stage treats the selected slots as a batch and completes them autoregressively to ensure local coherence.

-To enable full KV cache reuse, the newly decoded slots are physically moved to the front of the remaining masked slots after infilling.
-Crucially, while the tokens' physical position may change due to this repositioning, their position IDs remain invariant, always corresponding to their indices in the correct ground-truth sequence.
+To enable full KV cache reuse, the newly decoded slots are moved to the front of the remaining masked slots after infilling.
+Crucially, while the tokens' positions within the input sequence may change due to this reordering, their position IDs remain invariant, always corresponding to their indices in the original correct sequence.
 By utilizing these consistent position IDs with RoPE~\citep{su2021roformer}, the model accurately perceives the relative positions of all tokens, even when the input buffer is reordered.